-and and a member of the Federation of Genealogical Societies
+and a member of the National Genealogical Society

 .
 Meetings are held the first Saturday of the month in the Doris Wood Memorial Batavia Library, 180 S. 3rd Street, Batavia, at 1:00 pm.
 Programs are of a genealogical or historical nature and the public is invited to attend all meetings.

-Anyone with an interest in genealogy or local history is welcome to join using our membership form
+Anyone with an interest in genealogy or local history is welcome to join using our Online Join or membership form

 .
 New members joining after September will be credited with the following year of membership.
 Contributions are welcome from anyone.
 Included in your dues is the quarterly Newsletter published by the Society.
 It contains such things as cemetery records, interesting genealogical finds, queries, new books available at the Library, etc. Members are urged to contribute material.